percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 trust relationships are established between the key distributor and media distributor are also outside the scope of this document.

-A tunnel **MUST** be a mutually authenticated TLS association.
-It is used to relay DTLS messages between any number of endpoints and the key distributor.
+A tunnel **MUST** be a mutually authenticated TLS connection.

-The media distributor or key distributor **MUST** establish a tunnel in advance of, or no later than the point, when an endpoint attempts to establish a DTLS association with the key distributor.
+The media distributor or key distributor **MUST** establish a tunnel prior to forwarding tunneled DTLS messages.
+Given the time-sensitive nature of DTLS-SRTP procedures, a tunnel **SHOULD** be established prior to the media distributor receiving a DTLS message from an endpoint.

+A single tunnel **MAY** be used to relay DTLS messages between any number of endpoints and the key distributor.

 A media distributor **MAY** have more than one tunnel established between itself and one or more key distributors.
 When multiple tunnels are established, which tunnel or tunnels to use to send messages for a given conference is outside the scope of this document.

+## Versioning Considerations

+All messages for an established tunnel **MUST** utilize the same version value.
+If the version of any subsequent message differs from that of the initial message, such a message **MUST** be discarded.

+Since the media distributor sends the first message over the tunnel, it effectively establishes the version of the protocol to be used.
+If that version is not acceptable to the key distributor, it **MUST** discard the message and close the TLS connection.

+> Editor's Note: we can probably do better.
+For example, we could specify that the server return a message of type "unsupported_version" and indicate the highest version supported, for example.
+(That message type does not exist in the current protocol.)

 ## Media Distributor Tunneling Procedures

+The first message transmitted over the tunnel is the "SupportedProfiles" (see (#tunneling-protocol)).
+This message informs the key distributor about which DTLS-SRTP profiles the media distributor supports.
+This message **MUST** be sent each time a new tunnel connection is established or, in the case of connection loss, when a connection is re-established.

 The media distributor **MUST** forward all messages received from an endpoint for a given DTLS association through the same tunnel if more than one tunnel has been established between it and a key distributor.
-A media distributor is not precluded from establishing more than one tunnel to a given key distributor.

 >Editor's Note: Do we want to have the above requirement or would we prefer to allow the media distributor to send messages over more